silviaCerby/gitbook/docs/how-to_use_cerby/cerby_web_app/business_hubs/claim-access-to-a-business-hub-and-assets.md

 ---
-description: This article describes how to claim access to a business hub and assets shared via a collection.
+description: "This article describes how to claim access to a business hub and assets shared via a collection."
 intercom_id: 12457509
 ---